leemurking/Hero-squad/README.md

 You need the following installed on your machine.
 - java
-- JDK - Java Development Kit
+- JDK - Java Development Kit.
 - Maven
 - Gradle
 - An IDE - Intellij